googlefonts/googlefonts-project-template/README.md

 The proof files and QA tests are also available automatically via GitHub Actions - look at `https://yourname.github.io/your-font-repository-name`.

+## Updating

+To update your font repository to bring in the latest best-practices from our Unified Font Repository, run `make update-ufr` from the command line.

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.